Pete1990Griff/PeteTech1990/README.md

 - 🌱 So that's where I'm at for now.
 I'm going to try a few online courses to begin with, in coding concepts, Python and computer science.
 Plus I have a "Beginners guide to Python" book that a teacher has leant me from work.
 Excited to start!!!!!!

-- 💞️ As I progress, I would love to collaberate on pretty much anything, to get a feel of what I am really into, and to realise where to go next, after Python.
+- 💞️ As I progress, I would love to collaborate on pretty much anything, to get a feel of what I am really into, and to realise where to go next, after Python.

 - 📫 How to reach me ... via email, pedro47.tardis@hotmail.co.uk - I am also a Whovian - "Would you like ALL the Jelly Babies" Why yes 4, I would.